-There was an Iberia complains desk (probably very much used) where one furious spanish lady was already complaining to anybody passing by about one of her suitcases not arriving.
-Unfortunatelly the one with all the medicine she was taking (probably to control her temper).
-I tried to calm her down by saing that one out of five suitcases getting lost is quite a good ratio.
+There was an Iberia complains desk (probably very much used) where one furious Spanish lady was already complaining to anybody passing by about one of her suitcases not arriving.
+Unfortunately the one with all the medicine she was taking (probably to control her temper).
+I tried to calm her down by saying that one out of five suitcases getting lost is quite a good ratio.
 Didn’t help.
-I tried to calm her down by listing what did I have in Panama at the moment: clothes I was wearring, passport, credit card, some US$, Lonely Planet, small camera, phone and phone charger which does not fit panamian socket.
+I tried to calm her down by listing what did I have in Panama at the moment: clothes I was wearing, passport, credit card, some US$, Lonely Planet, small camera, phone and phone charger which does not fit Panamanian socket.
 Didn’t help.
 Man from Iberia arrived to the desk so she started complaining to him.
 Did help.

 Now, 5 days later, my head is almost not hurting when touched and almost all of the bloody scarf is hard to find in front of mirror.
 But I should have probably gone to the doctor and get yet another medical report for my collection of reports which start with “Around midnight, after a few beers” and ends in “hit his head, all life functions normal”.